-Training: Recommended: NRA Rifle FIRST Steps (3 hours) or NRA Basics of Rifle Shooting Course (8 hours) taught by a NRA Rifle Instructor or NRA/USA Shooting/CMP certified rifle coach.
-If contestant has completed Hunter's Safety training, this training would not be necessary.
-Please note: This training is RECOMMENDED, not REQUIRED.
+Training: Recommended NRA Rifle FIRST Steps (3 hours) or NRA Basics of Rifle Shooting Course (8 hours) taught by a NRA Rifle Instructor or NRA/USA Shooting/CMP certified rifle coach.
+If contestant has completed Hunter's Safety training, they would not be required to take this training.
+Please note: This training is RECOMMENDED, not REQUIRED at this point.